sdjrice/msgobs/README.md

 Ultra-Brief GreaseMonkey instructions:
   1. Using Firefox, download and install the extension [GreaseMonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/?src=ss).
   2. Click [here](https://github.com/sdjrice/msgobs/raw/master/msgobs.user.js) to install the msgobs as a userscript.
-  3. If your institution has a domain which does not end in .instructure.com you'll need to hit Tools -> GreaseMonkey -> Manage User Scripts -> Message Observers Preferences and update the included pages to include your institution's Canvas URL.
+  3. Hit Tools -> GreaseMonkey -> Manage User Scripts -> Message Observers Preferences and update the included pages to include your institution's Canvas URL.

 To use the script without having to use a browser extension.
-You'll need to add the contents of msgobs.js to your Canvas custom JavaScript file.
+You'll need to add the contents of msgobs.user.js to your Canvas custom JavaScript file.
 More about that here: https://community.canvaslms.com/docs/DOC-3010.
 This will affect everyone in your organisation.

 Tested in Chrome (53), Safari (9.1.3), Firefox (50) and Internet Explorer (Edge) only.